HandyBananaMan/GMESagaSaved/GME/2021-03-01/DD/posts_markdown/Analysis_On_Why_The_New_Heads_of_SEC__CFPB_is_BULLISH_for_The_MOASS.md

 **Gary Gensler:**

 This guy I am not entirely sure of but I have high hopes.
-While he used to be the CFO for the [Hillary Clinton 2016 presidential campaign](https://en.wikipedia.org/wiki/Hillary_Clinton_2016_presidential_campaign), (A campaign that Griffin/Citadel has allegedly donated to \![source needed\]).
+While he used to be the CFO for the [Hillary Clinton 2016 presidential campaign](https://en.wikipedia.org/wiki/Hillary_Clinton_2016_presidential_campaign), (A campaign that Griffin/Citadel has allegedly donated to \[source needed\]).
 He still has limited connections with the rest of the graph.
 In 2001 Gensler was a part of the staff that helped write the [Sarbanes Oxley Act](https://www.investopedia.com/terms/s/sarbanesoxleyact.asp).
 This act pushed higher regulation on corporate institutions.
 While Gensler could go both ways, either pushing regulation on retail, and or pushing more on institutions, I believe that Gensler will not jump in to prevent the MOASS.
 Afterwards, I'm quite sure the rules will change for both retail and institutions after this once in a lifetime event.

 &#x200B;